jmdurant/homebridge-contact-switch-notification/README.md

 ## Homebridge Contact Switch Notification
+Summary: Provides a switch which can be toggled by automations, which will open/close a (fake) contact sensor when toggled.
+The sensor can be subscribed to for notifications.

 A common need in Homekit is for push notifications.
 The Home app natively supports push notifications for Blinds & Windows, Doors & Locks, Sensors (e.g. motion, other contact sensors), and Security devices.
 But, aside from time of day and people present, these notifications are all-or-nothing, no other conditions allowed.
 And you can't get notified about changes to other Homekit accessories, like switches, etc.